You are here

 Influenza vaccines can change from year to year as new strains of influenza virus appear.
 This is one reason vaccination against influenza is given every year.

-- vaccines that help protect against four strains of the virus (known as quadrivalent influenza vaccines)
+This year, only quadrivalent vaccines will be available.
+These vaccines help protect against four strains of the influenza virus.

-Trivalent vaccines include two influenza A strains and one B strain.
-The quadrivalent vaccines contain the same strains as the trivalent vaccines with the addition of a second influenza B strain.
+Quadrivalent vaccines include two influenza A strains and two influenza B strains.
 For more information see Influenza vaccine: the annual Southern Hemisphere influenza vaccine production and the regulatory approval timeline.

-For the 2016 influenza season, the TGA has registered six vaccines which will be available for use in the following age groups:
+For the 2017 influenza season, the TGA has registered four vaccines which will be available for use in the following age groups:

 |GlaxoSmithKline||Fluarix Tetra||3 years and over|